Myth #9: ADHD medication should be reserved only for severe cases.

 “… I have come to understand that medication should only be a last resort, and even in those cases, people don’t need to be on these pills forever.
 But it has long been held that medication is oh so much easier in our pop-a-pill, immediate gratification culture.”

-In other words, until you or your child is worn down to a nub, medication is off-limits.
+In other words, until you or your child are worn down to a nub, medication is off-limits.

-Archer is promoting a book called The ADHD Advantage.
+Archer is promoting his book, The ADHD Advantage.

-It’s been endorsed by that heretofore unknown Southern California suburban therapist, Marilyn Wedge (of “French Kids Don’t Have ADHD” infamy).
+It’s been endorsed by that heretofore unknown Southern California suburban therapist, Marilyn Wedge.
+(She of “French Kids Don’t Have ADHD” infamy).
 (My response: French Kids Don’t Have ADHD?
-Bien Sûr Que Si, Ils L’ont!).
+Wrong!).

-It’s no wonder, then, that the public continues to harshly judge people who take ADHD medication—or who give medication to their children.
+It’s no wonder, then.
+The public continues to harshly judge people who take ADHD medication—or who give medication to their children.
 They have been authorized to do so by MDs.
 No matter if the MD was board-certified in psychiatry eons ago and has no discernible expertise in ADHD.
-(The same is true for fringe neurologists, such as Richard Saul, of ADHD Does Not Exist—which made a big PR splash, thanks to publisher Rupert Murdoch’s largesse, but has since flopped.)
+No matter if the MD is power-tripping — or in vigorous denial of his own potential ADHD challenges.

-It must be said: Being an MD who allegedly has ADHD does not automatically make you an ADHD expert.
+It must be said: Being an MD who allegedly has ADHD does not automatically confer ADHD expertise.
+That flies in the face of basic logic.

 Borrowing a metaphor from my blog series ADHD, Eyeglasses, and Stigma: We might compare it to how some of us need eyeglasses to keep from walking into walls, but others need eyeglasses only to see finer details.
 As in reading.

 Here in this 21st Century, reading is important.
-Don’t you find it equally important to see finer details, such as the word stop on that big red sign or the words in a contract before you sign it?
+Don’t you find it equally important to see finer details, such as the word stop on that big red sign or a contract’s “fine print” before you sign it?

 Don’t Count On “Society” Being Logical

-By the way, never assume that because millions of people suffer from a condition, society will act quickly to treat it.
+By the way, never assume that because millions of people suffer from a condition, society will acknowledge the need for treatment—even if it is readily available.

 Consider the discovery that eating citrus fruit prevented scurvy in British sailors.
 It took more than 100 years for officials to start implementing those measures.
 What’s worse, scurvy’s symptoms were known, obvious (pallor and abundant spots), and fatal.